dbochicchio/vera/VeraAlexa/README.md

 # Alexa TTS (Text-To-Speech) plug-in for Vera
 This plug-in uses [Alexa remote control shell script](https://raw.githubusercontent.com/thorsten-gehrig/alexa-remote-control/master/alexa_remote_control.sh) to execute TTS (Text-To-Speech) commands against your Amazon Echo.
 [More info here](https://github.com/thorsten-gehrig/alexa-remote-control/).

-Right now, only TTS is implemented, but any other commands can be called.
+Right now, on Vera only TTS is implemented, but any other commands can be called.
+OpenLuup supports routines as well.
 This is a work in progress.

 Tested with success with Vera Firmware 7.30/7.31.
 YMMV.
 All the devices are implemented as standard Vera device types.